thierry-martinez/ocaml-in-python/README.md

 For variants, there is a sub-class by constructor, which behaves either as a tuple or as a record.
-The values of the arguments are converted on demand Variants support pattern-matching (with Python >= 3.10).
+The values of the arguments are converted on demand.
-Constant constructors `None` are mapped to the Python `None` value.
+Variants support pattern-matching (with Python >= 3.10).

 ### Sub-module definitions

 Sub-modules are mapped to classes, which are constructed on demand.
+For instance, the module `Array.Floatarray` is exposed as `ocaml.Array.Floatarray`, and, in particular, the function `Array.Floatarray.create` is available as `ocaml.Array.Floatarray.create`.

 ## Limitations